lebedynskyi/L2Server/README.md

 - ~~NPC spawn~~

 **TODO list**
+- New naming for clients and servers
+- Selector should be able to receive list of packets.
+It is important when client sends a lot of data
 - ~~Separate Core (Shared) and Network~~
 - ~~Separate config and models for status and packet?~~
 - ~~All configs should have Prefix Config~~
-- New naming for clients and servers
-- Separate `GameServer` and `GameBridge`
+- ~~Separate `GameServer` and `GameBridge` .~~
-- Selector should be able to receive list of packets.
-It is important when client sends a lot of data
 - ~~Remove ip from Registered server.
 It should come directly from connected server in `ServerStatus`.
 By default, the same as LoginServer ?~~